sghiaseddin/crawlers-traffic-analysis-aws-pipeline/readme.md

 ---
 ## Changelog
+### v0.5.3
+- Created: Bash script (step 8) to create all the buckets needed in the pipeline
+- Created: Bash script (step 9) to upload ssh private key to the ssh-key-bucket

 ### v0.5.2
 - Created: Bash script (step 7) to build GoAccess lambda function which is use a custom layer